User Score: 1726

 Goof: At the beginning of the episode, when Brennan, Booth and Zack are in the car, Zack goes from leaning forward to sitting back on his seat between shots.

-Goof: At the very start of the episode, Booth and Bones are sitting in his SUV outside the lab.
-When the shot moves in the car to them there is a small tree in the background - behind Bones.
-Later when they get to the school, the very same tree is in the background.
+Goof: At the start of the episode, Booth and Brennan sit in his SUV outside the lab.
+When the shot moves to them in the car, there is a small tree in the background behind Brennan.
+Later, when they get to the school, the same tree is in the background.